Constraining the hadronic properties of star-forming galaxies above $1\, \rm GeV$ with 15-years Fermi-LAT data: On the Non-thermal emission from SFGs and SBGs

 where $\tilde{F}_{\gamma}\left(x,{E_{\gamma}}/{x}\right)$ is defined in~\citep{Kelner:2006tc} (see Eqs.
 (58-61)) and $x_{\rm min} = 10^{-3}$.
 For lower energies, we can assume that the pions produced by pp collisions take $K_{\pi} = 17\%$ of the kinetic energy of the parent high-energy proton (delta-function approximation), having

 At $E_{\gamma} = 100\, \rm GeV$, Eq.~\eqref{eq:delta_function} is scaled in order to match Eq.~\eqref{eq:kelner_photons}.
 The final $\gamma$-ray flux at Earth is given by

 where $z$ is the redshift of the source, $D_{L}(z)$ is the luminosity distance, and $\tau(E,z)$ is the optical depth for photons travelling through EBL and CMB.
 For the computation of the opacity, we employ the model of~\cite{Franceschini:2017iwq}.

-Analogously, from pp interactions, we expect production of high-energy neutrinos and we estimate their flux using the same procedures as for $\gamma$-rays.
+From pp interactions, we expect production of high-energy neutrinos as well and we estimate their flux using the same procedures as for $\gamma$-rays.
 In particular, for $E_{\nu} > 100\, \rm GeV$, we have that